 \end{example}

-\begin{example} [Free category on a graph] In Example \ref{ex:paths-graph}, we discussed a functor $\Paths\taking\Grph\to\Grph$ that considered all the paths in a graph $G$ as the arrows of a new graph $\Paths(G)$.
+\begin{example}[Free category on a graph] In Example \ref{ex:paths-graph}, we discussed a functor $\Paths\taking\Grph\to\Grph$ that considered all the paths in a graph $G$ as the arrows of a new graph $\Paths(G)$.
 In fact, $\Paths(G)$ could be construed as a category, which we will denote $F(G)\in\Ob(\Cat)$ and call {\em the free category generated by $G$}.

-Indeed for any vertex $v$ the trivial path at $v$ serves as the identity element, and paths can be concatenated to give a composition.
+Here, the objects of the category $F(G)$ are the vertices of $G$.
+For any two vertices $v,v'$ the hom-set $\Hom_{F(G)}(v,v')$ is the set of paths in $G$ from $v$ to $v'$.
+The identity elements are given by the trivial paths, and the composition formula is given by concatenation of paths.

 To see that $F$ is a functor, we need to see that a graph homomorphism $f\taking G\to G'$ induces a functor $F(f)\taking F(G)\to F(G')$.
 But this was shown in Exercise \ref{exc:morphisms on paths-graphs}.
 Thus we have a functor called {\em the free category} functor.

 \end{example}

 \begin{exercise} Let $G$ be the graph depicted and let $[1]\in\Ob(\Cat)$ denote the free category on $G$ (see Example \ref{ex:free category}).
 We call $[1]$ the {\em free arrow category}. \sexc What are its objects? \next For every pair of objects in $[1]$, write down the hom-set. \endsexc \end{exercise}